-Displaying submission confirmation
+Display submission confirmation

-The submission confirmation page is displayed upon successful submission of an application to the agency.
-The submission confirmation page displays the reference number that is associated with the submitted application.
-Citizens can use this reference number in any further correspondence about application with the agency.
+A submission confirmation is displayed upon successful submission of an application, which displays the reference number that is associated with the submitted application.
+Citizens can use this reference number in any further correspondence about the application with the agency.

-Configuring intake applications for PDFs
+Configure intake applications for PDFs

-The citizen might also open and print a PDF.
-The configuration of the intake application determines the actual PDF that opens.
-The application can be configured to use a PDF designed specifically by the agency with the intake application, or, if no PDF form is specified, to use a generated generic PDF.
+Citizens might also be enabled to open and print a PDF.
+The intake application can be configured to use a PDF designed specifically by the agency with the intake application, or, if no PDF form is specified, to use a generated generic PDF.
 If an agency-designed form is specified, this form is opened when the citizen clicks the PDF link.

 For programs with associated mapping configurations of type PDF Form Creation, the data that is entered during the online application is copied to the PDF form.
 The data is copied for each of the programs for which the citizen is applying with this mapping configuration.
 If a mapping configuration is not associated with a program, the information that is entered during the online application for that program is not copied to the PDF form.
 If a PDF form is not specified, a generic generated form opens instead.
 This form contains a copy of the information that is entered by the citizen when the citizen is completing the online application.